leighshepperson/stubr/README.md

 ### Random numbers

-It is easy to use `Stubr.stub!` to set up a stub for the `uniform/1` function in the `:rand` module.
-Note, there is no need to explicitly set the module option, it is just used to make sure the `uniform/1` function exists in the `:rand` module.
+Use `Stubr.stub!` to set up a stub for the `uniform/1` function in the `:rand` module.
+Note, there is no need to explicitly set the module option, however, it is useful to do so because it makes sure the `uniform/1` function exists in the `:rand` module.

 ```elixir
 test "create a stub of the :rand.uniform/1 function" do